 Travel up this stunning trail and down into the magnificent mines of Blaenavon’s Big Pit – a World Heritage Site that’s well worth the trip.

 Journeying through Wales’ fascinating industrial past and diverse present - each Valleys route has its own story to tell and unique adventure to offer.
-Here is a little flavour of what you will find.
-For more detailed information go to Sustrans Routes2ride website: www.routes2ride.org.uk/wales and you can download the network map here.
+For more ideas check out the Sustrans map.